 Pastoral Care at Ascension

-Providing pastoral care is a priority for us as a community.
+Providing pastoral care is a priority for us at Ascension.
 Often this is ministry of presence, at times our response includes actions, such as providing meals.
 Included below are our primary methods of caring for our members and those in our community.
 Contact us through the church office, or staff page for more information about these offerings.
 There is no charge associated with these offerings.

 There are times in life when we simply need someone to be present with us.
 Sometimes it is a moment of crisis, other times it is support to those who are otherwise lonely.
 The clergy work with a team of members who are dedicated to helping make these regular visits.
 We work to schedule regular visits for those we know are in need, and do our best to respond to other needs as they emerge.

 Food For Souls